-I’d like to think I have pretty high editorial standards for singling out an individual film for recognition.
+I think I have pretty high editorial standards for singling out an individual film for recognition.
 Since this is only the second one I’ve done, perhaps I haven’t done much to establish those high editorial standards yet.
-Personally, I think a film needs quality and quantity to distinguish itself.
+I think a film needs quality and quantity to distinguish itself.
 The previous film, Roberta, is a perfect example.
 Fabulous furs and a lot of them.

 The Awful Truth – The Film